phrmendes/todotxt.nvim/README.md

 }
 ```

-This plugin requires the `nvim-treesitter` plugin to work properly.
-You must install the [`todotxt`](https://github.com/arnarg/tree-sitter-todotxt) parser for `nvim-treesitter`:
+This plugin works without dependencies, but for enhanced functionality (like syntax highlighting), the [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) plugin with the [`todotxt`](https://github.com/arnarg/tree-sitter-todotxt) parser is recommended:

 ```lua
 require("nvim-treesitter.configs").setup({